Monday, March 30, 2026

 Part I: The Failure of the Idea-Expression Dichotomy

 This is the central flaw in current intellectual property law.
-It gives overwhelming protection to those with resources, expressive skill, legal power, corporate infrastructure, production capabilities, or technological reach, while the person who first conceived the idea may receive nothing at all.
+It gives overwhelming protection to those with resources, expressive skill, legal power, corporate infrastructure, production capabilities, or technological reach, while the person who first conceived the underlying architecture may receive nothing at all.
 The law often treats the original thinker as expendable and the later executor as indispensable.
 In reality, the reverse is often true.

 A future intellectual property system should therefore be built on a simple principle: